Very good

 Salicylic acid

-Over-the-counter retinoids are actually safe for all skin types, but people with dark or black skin should be cautious.
-Especially if retinoids are used over a long period of time, this should only be done after consultation with a dermatologist's office.
-Retinoids are not the first choice of treatment for hyperpigmentation as they are more commonly used for wrinkle reduction.
+Over-the-counter retinoids are generally safe for all skin types, but people with dark or black skin should be cautious.
+Especially if retinoids are used for a long period of time, this should only be done after consulting a dermatologist.
+Retinoids are not the first-choice treatment for hyperpigmentation, as they are more commonly used for wrinkle reduction.

 Product recommendations